English Ivy

 Runners cut by mowing can establish deep roots at the nodes, resulting in dense overall growth that requires additional root removal.

-To remove patches of ivy running along the ground, start at the inner edge and, using pruners and pliers, grab, pull and cut each runner as far as possible.
+To remove patches of ivy running along the ground, start at the outer edge and, using pruners and pliers, grab, pull and cut each runner as far as possible.
 Repeat to where the runner originates at the root.
 Extract the root, gather the runners, pile them on cardboard or plastic sheeting, and flip them occasionally to desiccate, or bag for a yard waste pickup.

 The best time to remove ivy is in winter when other plants are dormant.
 The work is especially quick and effective when the ground is moist.